Human Composting Is Now a Thing

 In most states, the only legal options for your body when you die are burial, cremation, or donation.

-But people in the states of Washington and Colorado now have a new option: human composting.
+But people in a small handful of states now have a new option: human composting.

 The “green burial" movement has gained traction in the last few years as consumers look for less costly and more environmentally friendly ways to end their lives.